 But even assuming smaller families reduce economic growth, are we really willing to exacerbate climate change, accelerate the extinction of other species, and further destroy our degraded environment just to make more money?
 An entire population of sea turtles is being now being turned female because of the climate change that human population is driving.
 Do we really want to worsen the environment children will inherit?
 If we care about nature, should we be pushing back against those promoting larger families?
 If we think about our daily lives, the overcrowded cities, endless traffic, stories of environmental collapse, and growing social divides, does it make any sense to say we just aren’t adding people quickly enough?

-A recent survey by Fair Start Movement suggests that people are ready, and it might be time, to push back against celebrities modeling poor family planning.
+A recent survey by Having Kids suggests that people are ready, and it might be time, to push back against celebrities modeling poor family planning.